The tank nozzle can be modeled using the special “Tank Nozzle” object in START-PROF software.

 Due to the large tank diameter, the temperature expansion can cause significant nozzle movement along its axis.
 This movement can be calculated by the following formula:

-Tank nozzle displacement due to tank temperature expansion is modeled automatically using “Tank Nozzle” object.
+Tank nozzle displacement due to tank temperature expansion is modeled automatically using the “Tank Nozzle” object.

 Tank Nozzle Movement due to Tank Settlement